resgroup/customer-tests-excel/SampleTests/GeneratedSpecificationSpecific/ClassWithNullObjectProperty.cs.txt

     // https://github.com/resgroup/customer-tests-excel/blob/master/SampleTests/ExcelTests/Vermeulen%20Near%20Wake%20Length.xlsx

     // Custom classes should go under a directory called 'IgnoreOnGeneration'.
-    // If the custom class filename is the same as this one (SpecificationSpecificCalculator),
+    // If the custom class filename is the same as this one (SpecificationSpecificClassWithNullObjectProperty),
     // then it will be used instead of this function.
 If it is called something else,
-    // say SpecificationSpecificCalculatorPartial, then this class will remain, and
+    // say SpecificationSpecificClassWithNullObjectPropertyPartial, then this class will remain, and
     // the custom class can add to it.

-    public partial class SpecificationSpecificCalculator : ReportsSpecificationSetup
+    public partial class SpecificationSpecificClassWithNullObjectProperty : ReportsSpecificationSetup
     {
-        public Double?
-FirstValue { get; private set; }
-        public Double?
-SecondValue { get; private set; }
-        public Operation Operation { get; private set; }
+        public String ObjectProperty { get; private set; }

-        public SpecificationSpecificCalculator()
+        public SpecificationSpecificClassWithNullObjectProperty()
         {

         }

-        internal SpecificationSpecificCalculator FirstValue_of(Double? firstValue)
+        internal SpecificationSpecificClassWithNullObjectProperty ObjectProperty_of(String objectProperty)
         {
-            AddValueProperty(GetCurrentMethod(), firstValue);

-            this.FirstValue = firstValue;

-            return this;
-        }

-        internal SpecificationSpecificCalculator SecondValue_of(Double? secondValue)
-        {
-            AddValueProperty(GetCurrentMethod(), secondValue);

-            this.SecondValue = secondValue;

-            return this;
-        }

-        internal SpecificationSpecificCalculator Operation_of(Operation operation)
-        {
-            AddValueProperty(GetCurrentMethod(), operation);
+            AddValueProperty(GetCurrentMethod(), objectProperty);

-            this.Operation = operation;
+            this.ObjectProperty = objectProperty;

             return this;
         }